The Accra sea water desalination plant is located at Nungua in the Kpeshie district, and is the first desalination plant built in Ghana.

 The plant was designed, constructed and is being operated by Befesa Desalination Developments Ghana, a joint venture of Abengoa Water Investments Ghana, Daye Water Investment (Ghana), and local partner Hydrocol.

 Befesa operates and will maintain the plant for 25 years.

-Construction of the plant, which started in November 2012, created 400 direct and indirect jobs in the region.
+Construction started in November 2012, creating 400 direct and indirect jobs in the region.

 Purpose of Ghana’s first desalination plant

 The Shuwaikh RO Project involves the construction of a sea water desalination plant in the Kingdom of Kuwait.

 Accra has an estimated population of three million people.
 With a growing population, Ghana is struggling to meet the required water demands of the people from surrounding towns and villages.
 The existing water resources are enough to meet 50% of the 800,000m3/day of water required.

 To address this issue, the Ghanaian authorities have prioritised water supply projects under the country’s Economic Recovery Programme.